ScholarshipOwl/laravel-doctrine-jsonapi/docs/Scribe.md

 ```

 This ensures that any entities created during documentation generation are rolled back after the process completes.

-## Body Parameters Documentation

-The package uses Laravel's validation rules to generate appropriate request body examples for your JSON:API endpoints.

-### Validation Rules for Body Parameters

-Body parameters are documented based on the validation rules defined in your application:

-1. For POST/PATCH endpoints, validation rules determine required and optional fields
-2. Field types (string, integer, boolean, etc.) are inferred from validation rules
-3. Format constraints (email, date, URL, etc.) are respected in the examples
-4. Relationship validation rules are used to structure relationship data correctly

-For detailed information about validation rules, see our [Validation Documentation](./Validation.md) and [Scribe's documentation on validation rules](https://scribe.knuckles.wtf/laravel/documenting/query-body-parameters#validation-rules).

 ## Additional Resources